 Integrity SystemsWilliams

 Much attention was devoted to the corruption that dominated emergency responses during the Covid-19 pandemic.
-My team and I undertook research for Global Integrity’s Anti-Corruption Evidence Program on the different ways in which countries and donors respond to an emergency and the corruption risks that accompany these responses.
+My team and I undertook research for Governance & Integrity’s Anti-Corruption Evidence Program on the different ways in which countries and donors respond to an emergency and the corruption risks that accompany these responses.
 Our research examines the use of emergency powers by states, the use of emergency procurement frameworks and the emergency disbursement of aid by multilateral development banks.
 We found that corruption risks increase in emergencies for reasons such as the pressure to respond to a sudden and often lethal event; the rapid inflow of resources to address the event; and the relaxation of process controls in spending.
 These increased corruption risks create vulnerabilities that are exploited by unethical persons leading to the corruption scandals that dominate the media during emergencies such as the Haitian earthquake, and the Covid-19 pandemic.

 Emergency powers are used to implement disaster relief measures and may also/can? suspend civil liberties that may impede efforts to address a crisis.
 Some governments use emergency decrees to suspend or limit freedom of information requests, making it harder to uncover public failures after the fact.
 Although there has been limited focus on the relationship between emergency powers and corruption, we found that the use of emergency powers presents corruption risks, as they circumvent parliamentary processes, limiting deliberation and accountability.
 A worrying feature of emergency powers is their long-term use, which can entrench state capture, undermine the rule of law and propel backsliding in democracies.